Austroads project to investigate harnesses/vests

 Aim: To investigate harnesses and vests commonly used by children with disabilities and medical conditions when travelling in motor vehicles.

 Partners: MACA is delivering this Austroads project, in partnership with The George Institute for Global Health.

-This world first, two-year research project, will be undertaken for both Australia and New Zealand and will address these knowledge gaps.
-It will also provide recommendations for the development of guidance and standards for the adoption and use of harnesses and vests.
+This world first, two-year research project, is being undertaken for both Australia and New Zealand and will address these knowledge gaps.

-- Undertaking a survey (Australia and New Zealand) to provide a holistic understanding of harness/vest use and access in the community.
+- Undertaking a survey to provide a holistic understanding of harness/vest use and access in the community.

-- Conducting a desktop review of vehicle types harnesses/vests are used in; harness/vest products available in Australia and New Zealand; compliance with vehicle standards, Australian/New Zealand standards, overseas standards, and road laws in Australia and New Zealand; as well as potential safety and usability issues.
+- Conducting a desktop review of vehicle types harnesses/vests are used in; harness/vest products; compliance with vehicle standards, Australian/New Zealand standards, overseas standards, and road laws; as well as potential safety and usability issues.

 Find out how we are evaluating the impact and effectiveness of the National Information Resource project

 Buckle release – Eliminating road safety risks for children with disability